jpivarski-talks/2021-02-09-propose-scipy2021-tutorial/proposal-2022.md

 **1:10‒1:30 (20 min):** The "iterate until converged" problem, using a Mandelbrot calculation as an example.

-**1:30‒1:50 (20 min):** **Exercise:** evaluating a decision tree for many inputs at once (given the tree as an array of indexes pointing to the next nodes).
+**1:30‒1:50 (20 min):** **Exercise:** evaluating a decision tree for many inputs at once (given the tree as an array of indexes pointing to the next nodes, such as what `sklearn.tree.DecisionTreeRegressor` returns).
 Leaves have to be absorbing states; iteration stops when all inputs reach leaves. **Optional extension:** instead of the busy-wait, try masking out the inputs that have reached leaves.
 Which method is faster (for a set of example trees)?

 **1:50‒2:00 (10 min):** _(break)_

 **2:00‒2:10 (10 min):** **Demo** mixing loopy and unloopy code: computing the Mandelbrot (1) with a Numba kernel for each pixel, (2) parallelized over pixels, and (3) on a GPU.

-**2:10‒2:20 (10 min):** Using reducers, with histogram-projection (sum 3D → 2D and 2D → 1D) as an example.
+**2:10‒2:20 (10 min):** Using reducers, with histogram-projection as an example (sum 3D → 2D and 2D → 1D).

 **2:20‒2:40 (20 min):** **Exercise:** roll your own rolling mean (without `np.convolve` or `pd.DataFrame.rolling`). **Optional extension:** do it with a non-square kernel (e.g. a Gaussian kernel).

 **2:40‒2:50 (10 min):** _(break)_

-**2:50‒3:00 (10 min):** Introducing irregularly shaped arrays, with the Awkward Array package: indexing, slicing, and broadcasting with irregular arrays.
+**2:50‒3:00 (10 min):** Introducing irregularly shaped arrays ("jagged" or "ragged" arrays), using the Awkward Array package: indexing, slicing, and broadcasting with irregular arrays.

 **3:00‒3:20 (20 min):** Chicago taxi trip dataset (~GB Parquet file, variable number of trips per taxi and variable length paths per trip): basic exploration, putting techniques into practice (select by fare, by starting point in the city, by starting date, etc.).

 **3:20‒3:40 (20 min):** **Reduction exercise:** compute path lengths per trip. **Optional extension:** find the ratio of each with distance "as the crow flies."

-**3:40‒4:00 (20 min):** **Bonus exercise:** tidy the data (put it in 3rd normal form), resulting in a table of taxis, a table of trips, and a table of positions in paths. **Optional extension:** repeat the calculation of path lengths per trip using "group by" in Pandas.
+**3:40‒4:00 (20 min):** **Bonus exercise:** tidy the data (put it in 3rd normal form), resulting in a table of taxis, a table of trips, and a table of positions in paths, all connected by surrogate keys. **Optional extension:** repeat the calculation of path lengths per trip using "group by" in Pandas.

 **Total time: 4 hours.**

 All of the exercises are break-out sessions.
-If in-person, I would walk around the room, checking up on each group.
-If on Zoom, I would navigate between break-out room.
+If in-person, I would walk around the room, checking in on each group as they work.
+If on Zoom, I would navigate between break-out rooms.
 (If hybrid, I can do both.)
-The exposition parts are all together, following prepared examples, but allowing for questions.
-The one demo (at **2:00**) is exposition—whether the students will be able to try it with me depends on whether I manage to get cloud resources with GPUs attached.
-If not, we'll be using mybinder.org without GPUs; they'll only be able to watch.
+The exposition parts are mini-lectures, using prepared examples, but the students will be encouraged to evaluate them with me so they can change the parameters, explore, and ask questions.
+The one demo (at **2:00‒2:10**) is also a mini-lecture—whether the students will be able to try it with me depends on whether I manage to get cloud resources with GPUs attached.
+If not, they'll use mybinder.org without GPUs; they'll only be able to watch.